tools-angoya/claude-code-action/README.md

 - 💬 **PR/Issue Integration**: Works seamlessly with GitHub comments and PR reviews
 - 🛠️ **Flexible Tool Access**: Access to GitHub APIs and file operations (additional tools can be enabled via configuration)
 - 📋 **Progress Tracking**: Visual progress indicators with checkboxes that dynamically update as Claude completes tasks
+- 🪃 **Boomerang Tasks**: Delegate tasks to specific modes using special commands (e.g., `/architect`, `/debug`, `/ask`)
+- 🎯 **Auto Orchestration**: Automatically analyzes complex tasks and breaks them down into subtasks, delegating to appropriate modes
-- 🏃 **Runs on Your Infrastructure**: The action executes entirely on your own GitHub runner (Anthropic API calls go to your chosen provider)
+- � **Runs on Your Infrastructure**: The action executes entirely on your own GitHub runner (Anthropic API calls go to your chosen provider)

 ## Quickstart